 French Language Studies

-Dear Feeder School Families for Acton High School,
+Dear Feeder School Families for Acton District School,

 As you continue to gather information in order to make the best choices for your Grade 8 students transitioning to high school, we wanted to provide you with detailed information about the options available for the continuation of French language studies in secondary schools.